Admissions, Advising and Transfer FAQ

 Q. How do I change my major?

-If you want to change your major, visit the Advising and Transfer Center and meet with an advisor to complete a change of curriculum form.
+If you want to change your major, visit the Advising and Transfer Center and meet with an adviser to complete a change of curriculum form.

 Q. What is General Education?